Project: North Fork Blackfoot

 Volunteer Limit: 8

-The North Fork of the Blackfoot River flows from the Scapegoat Wilderness, the southernmost district of the Bob Marshall Wilderness Complex.
+The headwaters of the North Fork of the Blackfoot River flow from the Scapegoat Wilderness, the southernmost unit of the Bob Marshall Wilderness Complex.
 "The Bob," as it is lovingly referred to by the adventurers who treasure it, is one of the nation's premier Wilderness areas.
 The Hobnail Tom Trail is a popular early-season access point into The Bob.
+The trail parallels the North Fork as it flows from the Continental Divide and through steep canyon walls toward the Blackfoot Valley.

 About the Area

 The Scapegoat Wilderness was designated in 1972 through a grassroots community effort and earned a place in history as the first citizen-initiated wilderness area in the nation.
 That same collaborative spirit is alive today in the Blackfoot Clearwater Partnership.
 For the last decade, timber, recreation, and conservation interests have worked together to hash out lasting solutions to public lands management in the Blackfoot-Clearwater valley.
-The resulting Blackfoot Clearwater Stewardship Act, which was recently introduced in Congress by Senator Tester, is the fruit of their labors.
+The resulting Blackfoot Clearwater Stewardship Act, which was introduced in Congress by Senator Tester, is the fruit of their labors.
+The bill did not pass last year but stand to be reintroduced in the future.

-The BCSA would extend the Wilderness protection to an additional 80,000 acres, permanently protecting the North Fork of the Blackfoot, Monture Creek, Grizzly Basin, the wild Swan Front, and the West Fork of the Clearwater.
+The BCSA would extend wilderness protection to an additional 80,000 acres in the Mission, Scapegoat and Bob Marshall Wilderness Areas.
+This would permanently protecting the North Fork of the Blackfoot, Monture Creek, Grizzly Basin, the wild Swan Front, and the West Fork of the Clearwater.
 These areas provide crucial habitat for grizzly bears, westslope cutthroat trout, bull trout, and the largest herd of mountain goats in the vicinity of the Bob Marshall Wilderness.
 The BCSA also increases the pace and scale of forest restoration, providing a boost to the local timber economy.
 Mountain bikers, hunters, snowmobiliers, and anglers all also stand to gain from the passing of the BCSA.

 Click for more information on the Blackfoot Clearwater Stewardship Act.